grsan45/advent-of-code-2025/README.md

 - [ ] Day 10 -- C
 - [ ] Day 11 -- JS
 - [ ] Day 12 -- Java

+<sub>While Day 2's puzzle is technically possible with PAL11, it requires 64-bit arithmetic which is not easy to implement on a 16-bit system with a basic assembly language.
+I also didn't really want to spend all day solving the puzzle with another more modern assembly language.</sub>